DavidAppleyard.com

 (2) If something is official it has been sanctioned by an authority.

-Unfortunately, some officials tend to be rather officious.
+Sadly, some officials tend to be rather officious.
 In other words, they exercise their authority in a self-important, domineering manner.

 pail + pale A pail is an old-fashioned word for a bucket.